Skip to main content

 How is the traceability of the organic products ensured?

-The harvests – macadamia nuts, mangos, and avocados – are purchased directly at the farms, digitally recorded, and paid for via mobile phone.
+The harvests – macadamia nuts, mangoes and avocados – are purchased directly at the farms, digitally recorded and paid for via mobile phone.
+This process is supported by a proprietary software system developed by LIMBUA, which has received the CSR Award of the German Federal Government.

 Why does LIMBUA avoid intermediaries in sourcing?